software-mansion/live-compositor/README.md

 This is just a sample of effects that you can achieve with LiveCompositor.
 It is a compilation of a few demo projects written in TypeScript that you can find in [`demos`](./demos) directory.

-## API stability

-We don't have plans to introduce any major breaking changes in the API in the foreseeable future.

 ## Copyright

 Copyright 2023, [Software Mansion](https://swmansion.com/?utm_source=git&utm_medium=readme&utm_campaign=live_compositor)